onepf/OPFPush/README.md

     OpenPushProviderConfig config = new OpenPushProviderConfig(this, new PushListener());
     ````

-    The following methods of the listener need to be overriden
+    The following methods of the listener need to be overridden
     ````java

     public void onMessage(Context context, Bundle extras, String providerName) {